 If you didn’t actually know about the original article, you might end up thinking that significantly bulking up and building up your 1-rep max in the squat, bench press, and deadlift is the only path to getting in shape.
 Which would, of course, be absurd, and even the author of the article would tell you that.

 This is why I do not even consider the list to be Leonard’s.
-It’s so reductive it essentially isn’t what he truly wrote anymore.
+It’s so reductive it essentially isn’t what he wrote anymore.

 So at this point it should be obvious that I don’t write this to impugn Mr. Leonard’s article and personal rules.
 It should go without saying–or repetition in this case–but advice from a legend is priceless.
 Nonetheless, I write this to assail the concept of such reductive reproductions of actual writing advice from a legend, particularly as quick and easy tips that can replace the time it takes to read a complete essay on the subject of writing, much less several such essays, much less several novels.